 Some lighting fixtures also have that aesthetic appeal to them, so they’re great for creating an ambiance in your area.

-Tip 5: Bringing Warm and Comforting Food
+Tip 11: Bringing Warm and Comforting Food

 It’s also a good idea to bring foods that are rich in carbohydrates.
 Because you are not only using your energy from setting up your camp and hiking along the way, calorie-rich foods are a satisfying treat when you want to maintain your body’s temperature.

 Keep in mind that the colder the area, the more energy is being used to keep you warm.
 Thus, don’t feel guilty that you’re bringing a sinful snack or two.
-It’ll actually make your camping time even more enjoyable and worthwhile.
+It’ll make your time even more enjoyable and worthwhile.

 Make Sure You Prepare for Hammocking in the Rain

 Hammocking in the rain is not as bad as it may seem.
 In fact, some people even prefer this kind of weather over a hot and sunny day.
 Thus, if you would love to give this a try, you can follow the tips mentioned above to enjoy the rain.

 Another way to prepare for cold, rainy weather is to have the best supplies.
 DutchWare has all the hammocking supplies to keep you cozy and comfortable, including tarps, quilts, rain gear, and more.
 Shop our hammock camping gear, or contact us online with any questions!